Email Marketing for Architects: 8 Practical Tips & Tricks to Improve your ROI

 You are an expert architect and not a web designer.

 Pro tip: Try using readymade email templates to create emails that are neat and catchy at once.
+There is project management software for architects that can help bridge communication between your designers and the marketing team so that your email marketing messaging is on point.

 Okay, now you that designed a great email, content wise and all set to send it - to whom?